-The second tier of the University Honors Program, the Upper Division Honors Program, is designed for students who are entering into their junior year, although may be started in the senior year as long as all of the credit hours can still be completed in time for graduation.
+The Upper Division Honors Program is designed for students who are entering into their junior year, although may be started in the senior year as long as all of the credit hours can still be completed in time for graduation.
 Students who are accepted into Upper Division Honors will choose one of three curricular paths:

 Research Path – Students complete an Honors research thesis either in their selected discipline, or may complete an interdisciplinary thesis.